missionloyd/predictiveml/README.md

 - Root Mean squared error (RMSE)
 - Mean absolute error (MAE)
-- R-squared (R2)
+- Mean absolute percentage error (MAPE)

 ## Results
 The trained models are saved as .pkl files in the ./models/ folder.
-The evaluation metrics are saved in the project directory in results.csv
+The evaluation metrics are saved in the root project directory in results.csv